 St. Paul man charged with multiple tax crimes

-ST. PAUL, Minn. – The Minnesota Department of Revenue announced that the Ramsey County Attorney’s Office recently charged Cory Michael Dawe, of St. Paul, with five felony counts of failing to file income tax returns and three felony counts of failing to pay income tax.
+ST. PAUL, Minn. – The Minnesota Department of Revenue announced that the Ramsey County Attorney’s Office recently charged Christian Raymond Colbert, of St. Paul, with three felony counts of failing to file individual income tax returns

 Each tax-related felony charge carries a maximum penalty of five years in prison, a $10,000 fine, or both.
 Defendants are presumed innocent unless and until proven guilty.

 Many of the department’s criminal case referrals come from public tips.
-The Minnesota Department of Revenue has a 24-hour tip line for anyone who suspects that a person or business is violating Minnesota tax laws.
+There is a 24-hour tip line for anyone who suspects that a person or business is violating Minnesota tax laws.
 Local callers may dial 651-297-5195 or call toll-free by dialing 1-800-657-3500.
-Tips can also be submitted to the department by email at firstname.lastname@example.org.
+Tips can also be submitted to the department by email at email@example.com.
 Tipsters may choose to remain anonymous.